When Automated Program Repair Meets Regression Testing -- An Extensive Study on 2 Million Patches: Results analysis

 \subsection{RQ2: Overall Impact of RTS Strategies}

-~ Table~\ref{table:rq1_cmpnorts_ratio} presents the reduction of test executions achieved by each RTS strategy compared to no test selection.
+~ Table~\ref{table:rq1_cmpnorts_ratio} presents the reduction of the number of test executions achieved by each RTS strategy compared to no RTS.
 Based on the table, for all the studied APR systems on almost all the subjects, adopting RTS can remarkably reduce the number of test executions in patch validation.
 For example, on the subject Math, \dynamoth{} skips 93.33\% of test executions if it adopts \rtsstate{}.
 Even for RTS at the coarsest level (i.e., \rtsclass{}), the average reduction ranges from 4.66\% to 66.93\% among different APR systems.
-Note that at some cases there is no difference among RTS strategies, e.g., ACS on Time, because all generated patches fail at the first executed test (i.e., the first originally-failed test still fails on these patches).
+Note that at some cases there is no difference among RTS strategies, e.g., Fixminer on Closure, because all generated patches fail at the first executed test (i.e., the first originally-failed test still fails on these patches).
 We would further analyze the individual impact on different patches in Section~\ref{sec:rq2}.
 In summary, our results suggest that RTS can significantly improve the efficiency of patch validation and future APR work should no longer overlook such an important optimization.

-\finding{\textit{for all studied APR systems, adopting regression test selection can remarkably improve APR efficiency and should be considered in future APR work.}}
+\finding{\textit{for all studied APR systems, adopting RTS can remarkably improve APR efficiency and should be considered in future APR work.}}